30 Years of Spreading the Love

 Changing Lives Together

-In 26 years SOS has grown exponentially, serving more than 70,000 youth across 15 locations in nine states.
-And, thanks to you, we are gearing up to expand our reach even further in the next 25 years.
+Since 1993, SOS has grown exponentially, serving more than 3,000 youth annually across 15 locations in nine states.

 Faces of SOS